How is the Value of a Wrongful Death Case Determined in New York?

 The damages available in a wrongful death case are detailed under EPT Law § 5-4.3.
 They include the injuries sustained by the deceased person because of the defendant’s actions.
 In New York, punitive damages may also be awarded in cases where the defendant’s behavior was especially reprehensible.

-Our New York wrongful death lawyers can help you determine the extent of all these damages to understand how much your case is worth.
+Our Broward County wrongful death attorneys can help you determine the extent of all these damages to understand how much your case is worth.
 Knowing the value of your case can help you advocate for fair compensation and negotiate a settlement if you so wish.

 Pecuniary losses are the expenses experienced by the deceased before they passed away.
 Even in cases where the deceased person passed away rather quickly, such as after a bad car accident, there might still be costly pecuniary losses.
 Remember, these are losses experienced by the deceased person, not their family.

 If your loved one received medical treatment for their injuries before passing away, those medical bills should be included in your damages calculations.
 Ambulance rides, emergency room visits, surgeries, medication, and any other treatments can drive up the value of your wrongful death lawsuit.